monk-afk/filterplus/README.md

 -- expects a string, and hexadecimal color local faction_name, faction_color = get_player_faction(name)

--- the resulting flair will appear as colored string in brackets, eg: [Fraction] local faction_tag = faction_name and "[" .. colorize((faction_color or "#FFFFFF"), faction_name) .. "]" or ""
+-- the resulting flair will appear as colored string in brackets, eg: [Faction] local faction_tag = faction_name and "[" .. colorize((faction_color or "#FFFFFF"), faction_name) .. "]" or ""
 ```